“(King’s music) has elements of a guiding spiritual that floats in the air to give congregants the strength and, yes, the spirit to move forward.”

 Bio

-Leah King is an artist, musician, and educator based in Los Angeles.
-She creates audio installations and interactive visual art works that explore race, gender, power, and queerness through an afrofuturist lens.
-By incorporating archival family photos and first-hand interviews, her layered collages and soundscapes feature historical images, religious texts, layered vocal harmonies, and candid observations, to create new methods of storytelling.
-Her visual practice uses almost exclusively found materials including hand-cut paper, glitter, diamond dust, fabric, sequins, rhinestones, and lace, while her audio work is inspired by house music, experimental jazz, and gospel, creating a uniquely immersive world that acknowledges and complicates her multiethnic and multifaith background.
+Leah King is an artist, musician, and educator.
+She creates audio installations and interactive visual art works that explore race, gender, power, and queerness through a futurist lens.
+By incorporating archival photos and first-hand interviews, her layered collages and soundscapes feature historical references, religious texts, layered vocal harmonies, and original electronic music to create abstracted methods of storytelling.
+Her visual practice uses almost exclusively found materials including hand-cut paper, glitter, diamond dust, fabric, sequins, rhinestones, and lace, while her audio work is inspired by house music, experimental jazz, and gospel, creating a uniquely immersive world.

 Artist Statement